 Recent internships undertaken by our graphic design students include positions at Siemen’s, the San Mateo Daily Journal, Parents Press, Keyboard magazine, and Communication Arts magazine, S.F.
 Red Cross and various individual professional designers.

 Emerging Artist Talent Scholarship

 NDNU offers this scholarship to all students who wish to become Art majors.
-It is worth up to $9500 each year for four years.
 To apply, send a portfolio of 15 pieces (can be slides, CD, photographs or actual work) in any media plus a short statement about your work.
 Send your portfolio to the Art Dept. Chair, NDNU, 1500 Ralston Ave., Belmont CA. 94002 by February 1.
 Your portfolio will be returned if you include a self-addressed stamped envelope.

 Art Therapy Psychology Articulated Program

 The Art Department offers a special articulated program with NDNU's graduate program in Art Therapy Psychology.
 This program allows qualified students in their last year of undergraduate work to begin study for the master's degree, while completing the bachelor's degree.
 They are allowed to enroll in up to six units of selected graduate coursework in art therapy that fulfills part of the undergraduate general elective requirement, while also counting those graduate units toward the master's degree.
 Undergraduate Art majors who are interested in NDNU's Art Therapy Psychology graduate program are encouraged to also minor in psychology.